dapphub/dpack/README.md

 `npm i dapphub/dpack`

-It currently requires `ipfs daemon` to be running.
+It currently requires `ipfs daemon` to be running and will connect to the default address unless a target is specified with the environment variable IPFS_NODE_ADDRESS.

 Basic Usage
 ---